News and Requests -

 - Weekly on Wednesdays at 7.30pm at St Katharine - Said Mass

-- Confessions - these can now be resumend and arranged by appointment.
-Please contact Fr Kevin directly if you wish to make your confession.
+- Confessions - these can now be resumed and arranged by appointment.